remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 We will add those regions back again once AWS adds support for Lambda.

+- Fixes an issue where multiple versions of Remotion could appear in a project even though they were pinned down in your `package.json`.
+- Fixes an issue where audio could become out of sync if audio with different sample rates was appearing in the video

 ## November 18th, 2021

 Version hash: `3.0.0-lambda.122+a588a81b9`